At OSF HealthCare, we believe vaccinations against COVID-19 are an important tool to help end the pandemic.

 You’ll be prompted to answer some questions and provide your name and contact information.
 From there you’ll receive a confirmation code.

 You can expect to receive an email or text with a unique link to schedule your appointment when openings are available.

 Consent for Minors

-Individuals who are minors (age 16 and 17) must be accompanied by an adult (18 years or older).
+Individuals who are minors (age 12 through 17) must be accompanied by an adult (18 years or older).

 Written or verbal consent from a parent or guardian is necessary if they’re unable to accompany the minor to the vaccine visit.